Presidential Communications Office

-The Presidential Communications Office (PCO), formerly known as the Presidential Communications Group (PCG), is the lead communications arm of the Office of the President of the Philippines that is tasked with communicating the administration's messages and the executive branch of government.
+The Presidential Communications Office (PCO; Filipino: Tanggapang Pampanguluhan sa Komunikasyon), formerly known as the Presidential Communications Group (PCG), is the lead communications arm of the Office of the President of the Philippines that is tasked with communicating the administration's messages and the executive branch of government.
 The office is headed by the Presidential Communications Secretary.

 The PCO, together with the Presidential Communications Development and Strategic Planning Office, was previously under the Presidential Communications Group.

 The PCO is responsible for conveying the president's messages and the administration's policies to the public.
 Its vision is to be the leading source of government information, aiming to create an informed and empowered citizenry.
 To achieve this, the PCO works closely with key stakeholders, ensuring the effective dissemination of information through various media platforms.
 It plays a vital role in developing and managing the president's strategic communications, ensuring a unified message from the government.

 Presidential spokesperson

 The Presidential Spokesperson spoke on behalf of the President about matters of public interest.
 Considering the restricted level of access that the media has to the Chief Executive, the spokesperson was expected to be the primary source of presidential directives in the absence of the President of the Philippines.

 The presidential spokesperson was not subject to confirmation by the Commission on Appointments, and did not have any specific item or template in government.

 The position was last occupied by the secretary of the Presidential Communications Operations Office, Martin Andanar, in an acting capacity due to the resignation of Harry Roque, while the Assistant to the presidential spokesperson was Kris Roman of the Duterte administration.
 During the administration of President Bongbong Marcos, the office was abolished and all its personnel, equipment and functions were transferred to the office of the press secretary then headed by Trixie Cruz-Angeles.

 In December 2022, Daphne Oseña-Paez was appointed as the Presidential Communications Office Press Briefer, a position created only for briefings for the Malacañang Press Corps in the New Executive Building.
 All press conferences that includes President Bongbong Marcos is personally moderated by the PCO Secretary.

+In February 24, 2025, the position of a Palace Press Officer was created.
+The press officer's role, similar to a spokesperson, is to handle media relations for the Executive department.
+The press officer has a rank of undersecretary within the Presidential Communications Office.
+The press officer runs regular press briefings with reporters who cover the Office of the President and answer questions from journalists about the president's concerns or opinions.
+The press officer also explains new government policies, standard updates and daily activities of the president.
+Claire Castro was appointed for the position.